ztomasze/sdnd/Combat/Actions/Help.md

 In general:
 * Aiding an adjacent ally or distracting an adjacent enemy is automatic (with an adequate narrative explanation).
-* Operating from a near distance might be possible with an ability roll, such as making a CHA(Performance) roll to blather or taunt well enough to distract a nearby enemy.
+* Operating from up to 30' away might be possible with an ability roll, such as making a CHA(Performance) roll to blather or taunt well enough to distract a nearby enemy.

 ### aid